zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  possessed you to (do something)” is an informal phrase we use to ask why someone did something that seems strange, unexpected, even irrational or illogical.
 We might also say, “Why on earth did you (do  something)?”
 Cuca says, “What possessed you to agree to become the head (the lea der) of the homeowners’ association?”
 A “homeowners’ association” is an  organization of people who all own houses or condominiums in a partic ular area, and this association enforces some certain rules that everyone has to follow on this property.
 Homeowners’ associations also take care of what are called “common areas,” places everyone can use, such as a pool for example.

 Cuca doesn’t seem to understand why Emiliano wanted to be head of the homeowners’ association.
 Emiliano said, “I’m just tired  of all of the waste and not having a say.”
-“Waste” is using too much of something, usi ng more of something than is necessary, especially when we’re talking about mon ey or time or other resources.
+“Waste” is using too much of something, usi ng more of something than is necessary, especially when we’re talking about money or time or other resources.
 Emiliano is tired of all the waste and “not having a say,” meaning not being able to give your opinion or your ideas.
 This is e specially true when we’re talking about a group or an organization; you want eve ryone to have a say, meaning be able to participate, give their opinion.
 Emiliano says, “Our dues keep going up.”
 “Dues” (dues), as a noun, is money that you h ave to pay to an organization to belong to it.
 “Due” (due) has several  different meanings in English however; take a look at the Learning Guide for those

 Emiliano says, “There seems to be special assessments every yea r.”
 An “assessment” is money that people in the organization – in  the homeowners’ association have to pay, usually in what we call a “one-t ime fee,” meaning you pay it once, but it’s not something you normally have to p ay.
 So if the homeowners’ association was going to put in a brand new pool, it might have a special assessment to pay for the pool.
 You would only pay it once; it wouldn’t be part of your regular yearly dues, that’s why we say it’ s a “special assessment.”
 Sometimes cities will make their homeowners (people wh o own homes in the city) pay a special assessment if they are, for example puttin g in new light poles or improving the roads.
 There are special assessments that  property owners (people who own a home) have to pay.
 Emiliano says, “I’ m not even sure the association is following the bylaws anymore.”
 The “bylaws” (bylaws) are the official rules for an organization.
 Usually when you crea te an organization, or a new business organization, you create bylaws that tell you what you’re going to do, how your company is organized, and so forth.
 Someti mes the state will require you to have bylaws for your organization.
 Emili ano says, “I just felt (I just thought or believed) I had to step up.”
 The phrasal verb “to step up” means to volunteer or agree to do something, especially when nob ody else wants to do it because it’s unpleasant or it’s a difficult job.